mastermind-zed/Online_job_portal/README.md

 Conclusion

 A job portal is a website or a mobile application where the companies post their job vacancies.
-And the job-seeking applicants associated with the portal are allowed to apply for that job.